-About Picea engelmannii ‘Whitewater’: This majestic engelman spruce was discovered towering over a riverbank, and remarkably, it is splashed with creamy white variegated branches.
-The coloration is intense with Spring push and the color fades slightly but not completely throughout the summer.
+About Picea engelmannii ‘Whitewater’: This majestic engelmann spruce was discovered towering over a riverbank, and remarkably, it is splashed with creamy white variegated branches.
+The coloration is intense with spring push and the color fades slightly but not completely throughout the summer.
 By the following spring, last year’s growth has changed to green, just in time to provide contrast for the beautiful new flush of color!

-We are very hopeful that our grafts will take, since this is not the optimal time to harvest or graft Picea cultivars!
+We were very hopeful that our grafts would take, since this was not the optimal time to harvest or graft Picea cultivars! (which they didn’t!)